-The admissions cycle is run on a rolling basis with four distinct application rounds in the fall and four rounds in the spring.
-For an application to be considered complete, the online application form and all supporting must be received by the relevant application deadline, otherwise the candidacy will be rolled over to the next round.
+The admissions cycle is run on a rolling basis with three distinct application rounds in the fall and three rounds in the spring.
+For an application to be considered complete, the online application form and all supporting documents must be received by the relevant application deadline, otherwise, the candidacy will be rolled over to the next round.